crawl/crawl/crawl-ref/INSTALL.md

 * libncurses (and headers)
 * flex / bison (optional)

-These dependencies can be supplied by your OS, or installed from DCSS's submodules (`git submodule update --init`):
+You can install these dependencies from your OS package manager, or use DCSS's packaged versions (`git submodule update --init`):

 * lua 5.1 (and headers)
 * sqlite (and headers)